 |---|---|---|---|

-| Language | TypeScript | Rust + TypeScript | TypeScript |
+| Implementation language | TypeScript | Rust + TypeScript | TypeScript |

 | License | Proprietary | Open Source (Apache 2.0) | Open Source (Apache 2.0) |

-| Context Window | 200K tokens | 200K tokens (Codex model) | 1M tokens |
+| Context window | 200K (1M on Sonnet 4.5 beta) | 200K (Codex model) | 1M tokens |

-| Approval Modes | Permission prompts | Suggest / Auto-Edit / Full Auto | Configurable trust + Yolo mode |
+| Approval modes | Per-action permission prompts | Suggest / Auto-Edit / Full Auto | Trusted folders + Yolo mode |

-| IDE Support | VS Code, JetBrains | VS Code, Cursor, Windsurf | VS Code, JetBrains |
+| IDE companions | VS Code, JetBrains, Cursor, Windsurf | VS Code, Cursor, Windsurf | VS Code, JetBrains |

-| MCP Support | Yes | Yes | Yes |
+| MCP support | Yes (first-class) | Yes | Yes |

-| Free Tier | No | No (needs ChatGPT sub) | Yes (1,000 req/day) |
+| Free tier | No | No (needs ChatGPT sub) | Yes (1,000 req/day) |

-| Starting Price | $20/month (Pro) | $20/month (Plus) | Free |
+| Starting price | $20/month (Pro) | $20/month (Plus) | Free |

 Feature Comparison Matrix